bbrk24/Trilangle/README.md

 | c | f | c |
 | b | e | b |
 | a | d | a |

+If the value on top of a stack is negative, that entire stack is carried over.

 ## Interpreter flags